 With the knowledge we have about tides, we now look at the basic technologies used to harness tidal energy.
 There are three main ways to harness tidal energy, which are:

 These technologies are based on the three categories of harnessing tidal energy – a barrage for the first category, tidal stream for the second category, and hybrid applications like tidal lagoons for the third category.
 These technologies, also, have their own advantages and disadvantages.
 These characteristics limit their use according to their efficiency.

-Some technologies need shallow water, others need deep water source, and other technologies can operate in either cases.
-As long as there is tide to begin with, tidal energy can be effectively harnessed.
+Some technologies need shallow water, others need a deep water source, and other technologies can operate in either case.
+As long as there is tide, to begin with, tidal energy can be effectively harnessed.
 With these technologies and challenges, what makes tidal energy so uncommon these days?
 And why are there only a few countries that use it commercially?

 Advantages and Disadvantages of Tidal Energy